GeminiDRSoftware/MAROONXDR/doc/tutorials/MAROONXDR_Tutorial/intro.rst

     # List all nox sessions
     nox -l

-You should see output similar to:
+You should see an output similar to:

 .. code-block:: text